tippitytapp/nodejsherokupostgres/README.md

 # Express with NodeJs.
 Deployment to Heroku, and Database Management with Postgresql

+- in this project, i will be pretending to work in a veterinary clinic and need to store that data for what animal belongs to what owner

 ## Initial setup and package installation

 1. In your terminal, run the command `npm init -y`, this will create your `package.json` file with default values